qubitrenegade/qubitrenegade.github.io/_posts/2018-02-01-Chef-Getting-Started.markdown

 ## ChefDK Install

 This guide assumes you're not doing other Ruby development.
-If you use bundler and things get weird (Chef can't find gems that are installed when you {% ihighlight %}gem list{% endihighlight %}), you can remove the {% ihighlight %}~/.chefdk/gems{% endihighlight %}  directory.
+If you use bundler and things get weird (Chef can't find gems that are installed when you {% ihighlight bash %}gem list{% endihighlight %}), you can remove the {% ihighlight bash %}~/.chefdk/gems{% endihighlight %}  directory.

 ### Download ChefDK